Cocoom/Cocoom.github.io/docs/guide/msteams-app/consult.md

 Tags allow filtering through a second level of specification for publications and shares.

-The tags are not linked to a thematic thread, they can be transversal to all publications.
+The tags are not linked to a thematic channel, they can be transversal to all publications.

-The filter button, present on all thematic thread views, allows to filter with tags.
+The filter button, present on all thematic channel views, allows to filter with tags.

 ![](https://paper-attachments.dropbox.com/s_568741656B1020E6AA896AE44FB3D1B13C1626C557B6AF60EB311425D1984969_1589017966795_Plan+de+travail+36cocoom-guides_EN.png)

-⚠️ **This button displays all the tags for your knowledge base, it is not specific to a thematic thread.
-You can therefore have an empty result following the application of a tag on a thematic thread if the tag is not used in this thread.
+⚠️ **This button displays all the tags for your knowledge base, it is not specific to a thematic channel.
+You can therefore have an empty result following the application of a tag on a thematic channel if the tag is not used in this channel.
 We are working to offer you a dynamic filter.**

 The tag structure is managed by an administrator in the administration area of the personal App.